Japan Air Lines Flight 350: Flight

 One report states that the captain engaged the inboard engines' thrust-reversers in flight.
 Another report states that, during descent, Katagiri "cancelled autopilot, pushed his controls forward and retarded the throttles to idle."
 Ishikawa and Ozaki worked to restrain Katagiri and regain control.
-Despite their efforts, the DC-8's descent could not be completely checked and it touched down in shallow water 510 meters (1673 feet) short of the runway.
+Despite their efforts, the DC-8's descent could not be fully arrested and it touched down in shallow water 510 meters (1673 feet) short of the runway.
 During the crash, the cockpit section of the DC-8 separated from the rest of the fuselage and continued to travel for several meters before coming to a halt.

 Among the 166 passengers and 8 crew, 24 died.
 Following the incident, Katagiri, one of the first people to take a rescue boat, told rescuers that he was an office worker to avoid being identified as the captain.
 Katagiri was later found to have paranoid schizophrenia prior to the incident, which resulted in his being ruled not guilty by reason of insanity.
 Investigators for the Japanese government attributed the incident to a lack of proper medical examinations which allowed Katagiri to fly.

+Aftermath

-Katagiri has since been released from psychiatric care and lives near Mount Fuji.
+Katagiri has since been released from psychiatric care.